-- Eastern reported 213 living patients who had test results that converted from negative to positive but for various reasons had no change in treatment recommendation.
-The new database contains [...] living patients with this outcome. - Eastern reported that 104 living patients had a change in test results and required treatment change.
-The new database found [..] such cases.5
+- Eastern reported 433 living patients as having no change in result and thus no change in treatment.
+The new database shows 354 living patients and 187 deceased in this category; - Eastern reported 213 living patients who had test results that converted from negative to positive but for various reasons had no change in treatment recommendation.
+The new database contains 201 living patients and 16 deceased patients with this outcome. - Eastern reported that 104 living patients had a change in test results and required treatment change.
+The new database found 101 living patients and 1 deceased patient in this category.

-Other than the identification of the number of deceased, it cannot be concluded that the Eastern Health table contained errors.
+Other than the identification of the number of the higher number of deceased, it cannot be concluded that the Eastern Health table contained errors.
 The original Eastern Health data cannot be fully verified because the spreadsheets no longer exist to determine which cases were in each of the categories of the table on November 23, 2006.
 The absence of an auditable trail of records and spreadsheets is a shortcoming of the data management process.